Guinea pig or hamster? They look similar, but they’re very different pets.

 The first distinguishing feature of a hamster vs guinea pig is the size of these small animals.

-Guinea pigs are bigger and heavier compared to hamsters, which is an important aspect when determining how much space you will need for your new pet.
+Guinea pigs are bigger and heavier compared to hamsters, which is an important aspect when determining how much space you’ll need for your new pet.

 Guinea pig cages are much larger than those you need for a hamster.